sk12-38/bayesian-conditional-beta-kospi200/README.md

 This project estimates time-varying market beta for a Korean equity ETF using Bayesian conditional beta models and a two-regime Markov switching framework.
 The analysis focuses on whether market uncertainty, proxied by VKOSPI, changes beta exposure and regime transition dynamics.

-The main empirical target is KODEX Semiconductor ETF excess returns relative to KOSPI200 excess returns.
+The main empirical target is TIGER Semiconductor ETF excess returns relative to KOSPI200 excess returns.
 The workflow compares a static CAPM baseline, rolling-window CAPM, Bayesian conditional beta models with Normal and Student-t errors, and a Markov switching extension with VKOSPI-dependent transition probabilities.

 ## Research Question